mhorga/mhorga.github.io/_posts/2016-02-08-using-metalkit-part-5.markdown

 | 0     0     0     1 |
 {% endhighlight %}

 Alright, we had enough math for a whole week, so let's put these matrices into code.
-It is appropriate that we create a `struct` named __Matrix__ that will include these `transformations`:
+We will continue with the code from where we left off after [part 3](https://github.com/Swiftor/Metal/tree/master/ch04).
+It comes in handy for us to create a `struct` named __Matrix__ that will include these `transformations`:

 {% highlight swift %}
 struct Matrix {